patcha-ranat/MLOps-ml-system/mbti_ipip/README.md

 ```

 - In before revised version, I configure Azure app service in Azure cloud manually. please refer to references below to deploy on cloud as online application through Azure Web UI (Azure Portal).
-- To prepare Streamlit app for production, you can find more details at [Official Documentation from Streamlit](https://docs.streamlit.io/deploy/tutorials/docker)

 References:
 - [Pushing Docker Image to Docker Hub - Youtube - Shaw Talebi](https://youtu.be/pJ_nCklQ65w?si=C0T-OnEd_BbAvsdV&t=1035)